 The Korean financial system is frequently hard-pressed to meet the demand for financing and capital for international commercial transactions.
-This is mainly attributed to banks holding (Bank for International Settlement Reserves, or BIS) capital adequacy ratios above the 10 percent required, and by being stricter on loan requirements for SMEs and small businesses given significant personal household debt.
+This is mainly attributed to banks holding BIS (Bank for International Settlement Reserves) capital adequacy ratios above the 10 percent required, and by being stricter on loan requirements for SMEs and small businesses, given significant personal household debt.
 Foreign companies in start-up operations with a Korean partner often need to invest financial resources for the joint venture, while their Korean partner makes in-kind investments, i.e., land or facilities, for their share of equity.
 Joint-venture companies and foreign firms often work with branches of foreign banks for local-currency financing, although the branches of foreign banks control a small portion of available Korean Won.

 Sources of Korean Won financing have included domestic commercial banks, regional banks, and specialized banks, including the Korea Development Bank, the National Agricultural Cooperative Federation, the Industrial Bank of Korea (IBK), and the Korea Housing Bank.

 Korea’s major international banks offer services for all types of international trade payment methods.
 When you engaged in business activities with a customer overseas, knowing how to collect payment on an overseas sales transaction is the single most critical factor for SME business owners who aspire to expand their international business operations.

 There are basically three ways to get paid overseas:

 D/A and L/Cs are forms of extended credit in which the importer makes no payment for the goods until the date called for in the L/C.

 D/P is similar to D/A except that the importer cannot clear the goods from customs prior to making payment.
 In some cases an importer can clear goods prior to payment under a sight L/C. L/C transactions generally follow standard international Uniform Customs and Practice (UCP) codes.